hussain-data/Python_Data_Analytics_Projects/README.md

 -   **Most Common Rating:** The **TV-MA** (Mature Audience) rating is the most frequent, indicating a large catalog targeted at adults.

 ---
-## 📊 Visualizations Showcase

-#### Content Growth Over Years
-*This chart illustrates the significant increase in content added to Netflix, especially between 2016 and 2019.*
-![Content Release by Year] #### Movies vs. TV Shows Breakdown *A clear visual breakdown of the content library by category.*
-![Movies vs TV Shows]---

 ## 🛠️ Technical Details

 ### Tech Stack